roboflow/inference/docs/index.md

 <details>
 <summary>👉 advanced models</summary>

   Inference supports multiple model types for specialized tasks.
-From Grounding DINO for identifying objects with a text prompt, to DocTR for OCR, to CogVLM for asking questions about images - you can find out more in the [Foundation Models](/foundation/about) page.
+From Grounding DINO for identifying objects with a text prompt, to DocTR for OCR, to CogVLM for asking questions about images - you can find out more in the <a href="/foundation/about">Foundation Models</a> page.

   <br/><br/>

-  Note that `inference` and `inference-gpu` packages install only the minimal shared dependencies. **Instead**, install model-specific dependencies to ensure code compatibility and license compliance.
+  Note that <code>inference</code> and <code>inference-gpu</code> packages install only the minimal shared dependencies. <b>Instead</b>, install model-specific dependencies to ensure code compatibility and license compliance.

   <br/><br/>

-  The `inference` and `inference-gpu` packages install only the minimal shared dependencies.
+  The <code>inference</code> and <code>inference-gpu</code> packages install only the minimal shared dependencies.
 Install model-specific dependencies to ensure code compatibility and license compliance.
-Learn more about the [models](#extras) supported by Inference.
+Learn more about the <a href="#extras">models</a> supported by Inference.

   ```bash
   pip install inference[yolo-world]